Audace/audace.github.io/_posts/2018-02-03-Workplace-Auditor.md

 per complaint basis.
 This may need to be packaged into a quarterly allowance that rolls over if no complaints occur.
 The pricing can't be substantial enough that employees factor in the associated cost with whether they should speak up.

+## Conclusion

+This all comes with the caveat that I'm lucky to not have worked at a place where this has been an issue.
+That being said, I feel like this should exist and seems like it could.
+Interested in feedback.